-Prerequisite: MAT:073 or minimum math placement score based on college assessment.
-Immediate prerequisite course must be completed within five years and passed with a minimum C-grade.
+Prerequisite: Complete MAT:067 or MAT:073 with a grade of C- or better or minimum math placement score based on college assessment within the last two years.
+Immediate prerequisite course must have been completed within the last two years.